kunwardeeps/mock-server/README.md

 - Test Service as a whole with endpoints by mocking request and response for a service.
 - Uses ReactiveMongo for db connection.

-	- **Technology stack** : Standalone Springboot appliation providing RESTful service written in JAVA 8 with Maven as Build tool.
+	- **Technology stack** : Standalone Springboot appliation providing RESTful service written in JAVA 8 with Maven as Build tool and MongoDB as Database.

 ## Screenshot